Potstickers

 Instructions

-- In a medium bowl, mix together the pork, cabbage, green onion, garlic, ginger, rice vinegar, oyster sauce, cornstarch, and black pepper.
+- For the potstickers: In a medium bowl, combine the pork, cabbage, green onion, garlic, ginger, rice vinegar, oyster sauce, cornstarch, and black pepper.

 - Fold the wrapper over the pork mixture to form a half-moon.

-- On a tray dusted with cornstarch, set filled potsticker down firmly, seam side up, so that it will sit flat.
-Repeat process with remaining potstickers.
+- On a tray dusted with cornstarch (or lined with parchment paper), set finished potsticker down firmly, seam side up, so that it will sit flat.
+Repeat process until all potstickers are made.

-- In a large, deep skillet, heat 1 tablespoon of oil over medium-high heat.
+- In a large, deep skillet that has a tight-fitting lid, heat 1 tablespoon of oil over medium-high heat.
 Swirl the oil to evenly coat the bottom of the pan.
-Add half the potstickers (do not overcrowd - if your pan is not big enough to hold half the potstickers comfortably, then split them into 3 batches instead), seam side up, and cook until bottoms are golden brown, about 3 to 4 minutes.
+Add half the potstickers (do not overcrowd – if your pan is not big enough to hold half the potstickers comfortably, then split them into 2 batches instead), seam side up, and cook until bottoms are golden brown, about 3 to 4 minutes.
 Add 1/3 cup of chicken broth, then reduce heat to low and cover the pan.
-Cook until potstickers are tender and liquid has evaporated, about 6 to 8 minutes.
+Cook until potstickers are tender and broth has evaporated, about 6 to 8 minutes.

 - Remove to serving platter and repeat the cooking process with the remaining potstickers.
-Serve hot with dipping sauce.
+Serve hot with prepared soy & vinegar dipping sauce, soy sauce, or sweet chili sauce.

-- In a small bowl, stir together all dipping sauce ingredients.
+- For the soy & vinegar dipping sauce: In a small bowl, stir together all dipping sauce ingredients.

 Hey Brenda!
 This recipe looks so tasty!
 Quick question, after you steam the first batch, do you need to clean out the pan before the next batch?
 Thanks!